ronpang/WIZnet-HK_Ron/TCP/README.md

 Added:

-1. DHT11 and LED light control
-2. Added Soil moisture sensor
+1. Soil moisture sensor
     1. Converting adc values to percentage values(%) ([Soil moisture sensor coding][link-soil moisture readme])
     2. Find the mositure range of the sensor
+2. Relay - controls the valve for water input.
+    1. Manual
+    2. Automatic - determine by the percentage values from the soil moist sensor

 Updated: